numba/numba/docs/source/cuda/cuda_array_interface.rst

   than that provided by the Producer.

 These options should not be set by default in either a Producer or a Consumer.
-The exact mechanism by which these options are set, and related options that Producers or Consumers might provide to allow the user further control over synchronization behavior are not prescribed by the CAI specification.
+The CAI specification does not prescribe the exact mechanism by which these options are set, or related options that Producers or Consumers might provide to allow the user further control over synchronization behavior.

 Synchronization in Numba